Saint Helena Airport: Early air traffic history

 Since the airport opened, through to early April 2017, 32 private aircraft have landed at the airport.
 These flights were mostly for either business passengers or medical evacuation purposes.
 The aircraft involved were smaller and lighter than the Boeing 737 and usually landed in the opposite direction on the runway from that taken by the 737-800 implementation flight in the southbound direction.
 The opposite, northbound, direction has an approach which is generally less turbulent but can only be used by lighter aircraft.

 The first helicopter to use the airport was an AgustaWestland Wildcat HMA.2 of 201 Flight 825 Naval Air Squadron attached to the Type 23 frigate HMS Lancaster on 14 October 2015.

 An important reason to build the airport was availability for medical emergency evacuation.
 On 3 June 2016 the first ambulance flight took place, for a baby and his mother.

 There are no aircraft dedicated to calibration flights, but occasionally such flights have taken place.
 On Friday 21 October 2016, an Avro RJ100 jet airliner sponsored by Atlantic Star Airlines landed on St Helena Airport, with 13 non-commercial passengers on board, as part of a delivery to Chile.
 Both pilots were from the Faroe Islands and had experience from there with landing in windy conditions.
-An Embraer ERJ-190-100 operated by Embraer Aviation flew from Brazil and made a number of landings and starts on St Helena on 30 November and 1 December 2016.
+On 30 November and 1 December of 2016 an Embraer ERJ-190-100 operated by Embraer Aviation staff from Brazil made a number of test landings and starts on St Helena Airport.

 On 18 December 2016 a Royal Air Force C-130J Hercules landed at St Helena, the first fixed-wing military aircraft to land on the island.
 A South African Air Force C-130 visited the airport twice in July 2017.

 Establishing commercial air service

-Prior to the opening of the airport, it was decided that St Helena would have an open skies policy; this allows any airline operator who meets all the required standards to fly in and out of St Helena.
+Prior to the opening of the airport, it was decided that St. Helena would have an open skies policy, which allows any airline operator who meets all required standards to fly in and out of St. Helena.
 Projections for commercial flight costs were also drawn up and the St Helena Government expected that a return economy flight from St Helena to South Africa would cost around £600.
 Assuming that an off-peak economy seat from South Africa to the UK would be available for approximately £700, return tickets for flights via South Africa to the UK would take the total price to around £1,300.